GEOF-OSGL/OSMPoliticalMap/README.md

 2. Delete folder PK if exists, all data will be created inside it.
 3. Run main script: ./_0_PoliticalMap.sh
 3. At one point you will be asked to enter ISO alpha2 codes of countries that were not correctly extraced.
-4. When scripts finish, open QGIS project file "OSM World Political Map_for_print.qgs" and do all manual edits you want.
+4. When scripts finish, open QGIS project file "OSM World Political Map_for_print.qgs" and do all manual edits you want (e.g. label placement, change colours etc.).
 Print the map.

 Send any problem or comment to dtutic@geof.hr.
 It will be much appreceated.